-Now categories those things according to whether they’re features of the cab, or an emotional connection with the cab.
-If I categorise my list above it would look like this:
+Now categories these things according to whether they’re features of the cab, or an emotional connection with the cab.
+For example, if I categorise my list above it would look like this:

 - Comfort – emotional